Bella Vista, New South Wales: Corporate hub

-In 2006, Woolworths, a public Australian retail company, joined all of its sub-management offices into a $200 million complex in Norwest Business Park in Bella Vista.
-The move meant Bella Vista was listed in Fortune's Global 500 list as one of the suburbs (Bella Vista is a suburb of Sydney) where Global 500 companies have their headquarters, ranked above Singapore, Miami and Baltimore and alongside Bangkok and Boston.
+In 2006, Woolworths, a public Australian retail company, joined all of its sub-management offices into a $200 million complex in Norwest Business Park in Bella Vista, where their headquarters are now located.
+Homeart, another Australian retail chain, is also headquartered in Bella Vista.

-Other large scale corporations with their headquarters in the Norwest Business Park include Homeart, ResMed and AAMI and the Reserve Bank of Australia.

 Transport

 A major factor in the recent growth of Bella Vista has been its prime location near the end of the Sydney M2 motorway.
 The motorway (opened in 1997) means that in very good traffic conditions it takes just over half an hour to get from Bella Vista to the CBD.
 This also puts Bella Vista close to two major north–south transport routes through Sydney, the Cumberland Highway and the Westlink M7.

 Until the completion of the Sydney Metro Northwest buses were the only form of public transport available to Bella Vista residents.
-The suburb is serviced by private bus companies Hillsbus and Busways.
-Relatively frequent buses connect Bella Vista with the nearby hubs of Parramatta (bus numbers 662, 663, 664 and 665), Castle Hill (bus numbers 730, 660 and 662), Blacktown (bus number 730) and Seven Hills (bus numbers 714 and 715).
-There are also peak services available directly to North Sydney (602X) and the CBD (bus numbers 607X, 613X, and 614X).
+The suburb is serviced by private bus companies Busways and CDC NSW.
+Relatively frequent buses connect Bella Vista with the nearby hubs of Parramatta (bus numbers 660, 662, 663, 664 and 665), Castle Hill (bus numbers 730 and 662), Blacktown (bus number 730) and Seven Hills (bus numbers 714 and 715).
+There are also peak services available directly to St Marys (745), and the CBD (bus numbers 607X, 613X, and 614X).
 Many routes use the North-West T-way.

 Two railway stations now service the area.
 Bella Vista railway station is located on the corner of Lexington Drive and Old Windsor Road, whilst Norwest railway station is located in the suburb of Norwest near Hillsong Church across the road from the Norwest Market town shopping centre.
 The Sydney Metro Northwest is now the main public transport line linking residents of north-western Sydney with Epping, Chatswood, North Sydney and the Sydney CBD.
 It has also improved access to Castle Hill, Norwest Business Park and Rouse Hill.